kariy/httptrace/README.md

-# httptrace - HTTP Network Request Tracer for macOS
+# httptrace

-A simple tool to monitor HTTP requests made by any process, similar to `strace` but specifically for network traffic.
+A HTTP network request tracer.
+It is a simple tool to monitor HTTP requests made by any process, similar to `strace` but specifically for network traffic.

 ## How it works

-httptrace uses **dynamic library interposition** via `DYLD_INSERT_LIBRARIES` to intercept HTTP traffic at the socket level.
+`httptrace` uses **dynamic library interposition** via `DYLD_INSERT_LIBRARIES` to intercept HTTP traffic at the socket level.

 ### Technical Overview